Digital-Identity-Labs/yubikey_otp/README.md

 YubikeyOTP is an Elixir client for validating Yubikey one-time-passwords.
 It can validate OTPs using Yubico's public API or by using your own or third-party OTP validation services.

+This first release has not been used in production yet and doesn't have enough tests - please try it and get in touch!

 [![Hex pm](http://img.shields.io/hexpm/v/yubikey_otp.svg?style=flat)](https://hex.pm/packages/yubikey_otp)
 [![API Docs](https://img.shields.io/badge/api-docs-yellow.svg?style=flat)](http://hexdocs.pm/yubikey_otp/)
 [![Build Status](https://travis-ci.org/Digital-Identity-Labs/yubikey_otp.svg?branch=master